Berkshire Grey (NASDAQ:BGRY) Shares Gap Up to $3.13

 The company has a debt-to-equity ratio of 0.11, a current ratio of 6.32 and a quick ratio of 6.23.
 The stock’s fifty day moving average price is $4.37.

 Institutional investors have recently modified their holdings of the company.
 Citigroup Inc. purchased a new position in shares of Berkshire Grey during the third quarter valued at about $26,000.
 Penserra Capital Management LLC purchased a new position in shares of Berkshire Grey during the third quarter valued at about $29,000.
 Royal Bank of Canada purchased a new position in shares of Berkshire Grey during the third quarter valued at about $31,000.
 Advisor Group Holdings Inc. purchased a new position in shares of Berkshire Grey during the third quarter valued at about $34,000.
-Finally, Bank of America Corp DE grew its position in shares of Berkshire Grey by 1,391.9% during the fourth quarter.
-Bank of America Corp DE now owns 10,652 shares of the company’s stock valued at $59,000 after purchasing an additional 9,938 shares in the last quarter.
+Finally, Bank of America Corp DE grew its position in Berkshire Grey by 1,391.9% in the fourth quarter.
+Bank of America Corp DE now owns 10,652 shares of the company’s stock worth $59,000 after acquiring an additional 9,938 shares in the last quarter.
 Hedge funds and other institutional investors own 81.01% of the company’s stock.

 About Berkshire Grey (NASDAQ:BGRY)